cgenomicslab/cgenomicslab.github.io/_members/doudali.md

 ---

 I am interested in how proteins evolve and how this shapes their function.
-I study membrane transporters — how they evolved, how they are structured, and what they carry across membranes.
-My broader curiosity spans neurobiology, immunology and molecular biology.
+I study membrane transporters — how they evolve, how they are structured, and what they carry across membranes.
+My broader interests span neurobiology, immunology and molecular biology.
 I am curious about unravelling the complexity of biological systems.

 ## Research Interests
 - Protein Evolution